REVISOR: Beyond Textual Reflection, Towards Multimodal Introspective Reasoning in Long-Form Video Understanding: Case Study of REVISOR Framework

 \section{Case Study of REVISOR Framework}

-\textbf{Improved Video Reasoning Capability.} REVISOR can significantly enhance the long-form video understanding capabilities of MLLMs. \cref{fig: case_01}, \cref{fig: case_02}, and \cref{fig: case_03} respectively demonstrate these improvements from three perspectives: more precise detail capture, more comprehensive scene understanding, and more accurate object counting.
+\textbf{Improved Video Reasoning Capability.} The REVISOR framework can significantly enhance the long-form video understanding capabilities of MLLMs. \cref{fig: case_01}, \cref{fig: case_02}, and \cref{fig: case_03} respectively demonstrate these improvements from three perspectives: more precise detail capture, more comprehensive scene understanding, and more accurate object counting.

 \textbf{Visual Reflection is Even More Important.} In this paper, we repeatedly emphasize that, for long-video understanding tasks, visual reflection is more important than textual reflection.
 In \cref{subsec:discuss-visual}, we quantitatively validate this conclusion by monitoring changes in the length of textual reflections during training.
 Here, we further illustrate this point with a concrete example.
 As shown in \cref{fig: case_04}, during training, the textual reflection generated by the REVISOR framework for a given question becomes increasingly concise, while its retrieval of key video segments becomes increasingly accurate.
 Ultimately, the model precisely identifies the critical 25-second segment within a 300-second video, confirming that respiratory cells could potentially be used in treatment for cardiovascular disease.
+This phenomenon is not an isolated incident; similar observations were made across virtually all samples.